bentaljaard/hello-hackfest/README.md

 # Verifying on OpenShift

-* Run either the hello-hackfest or hello-hackfest-native pipeline
+* Run either the hello-hackfest or hello-hackfest-native pipeline.
+When initiating the pipeline, specify the appropriate persistent volume claims as parameters.
 * Find the route for the application
 * Call the /hello endpoint